Kazimierz Łukoski: Life

-There the brigade melted into the Allied Polish 2nd Corps.
-Orlik-Łukoski became the commanding officer of the Polish 14th Rifle Regiment within the Polish 4th Rifle Division under Lucjan Żeligowski.
-After the battle of Kaniów, in which the Corps capitulated, Orlik-Łukoski broke through the Austrian lines to Kiev, where he became the commander of the recruitment office.
+There the brigade melted into the Allied Polish 2nd Corps. Łukoski became the commanding officer of the Polish 14th Rifle Regiment within the Polish 4th Rifle Division under Lucjan Żeligowski.
+After the battle of Kaniów, in which the Corps capitulated, Łukoski broke through the Austrian lines to Kiev, where he became the commander of the recruitment office.
 A successful commander in the fights around Kuban against the Reds during the Russian Civil War, he went on to command the 2nd Rifle Regiment and then became the chief of staff of the 4th Division.
-As part of the Józef Haller's Blue Army, in March 1919 Kazimierz Orlik-Łukoski left Odessa for France, where he became the commander of the Polish 48th Infantry Regiment, with which he returned to Poland.
+As part of the Józef Haller's Blue Army, in March 1919 Kazimierz Łukoski left Odessa for France, where he became the commander of the Polish 48th Infantry Regiment, with which he returned to Poland.

-Initially in garrison duties in Sosnowiec, Orlik-Łukoski's unit was then moved to Pomerania, at that time being taken over from Germany, and then to the fronts of the Polish-Bolshevik War.
-During the Kiev Offensive Łukoski became the commander of the Polish 21st Infantry Brigade.
+Initially in garrison duties in Sosnowiec, Łukoski's unit was then moved to Pomerania, at that time being taken over from Germany, and then to the fronts of the Polish-Bolshevik War.
+During the Kiev offensive Łukoski became the commander of the Polish 21st Infantry Brigade.
 Shortly before the cease-fire he became the commanding officer of the 22nd Brigade, after which he was attached to the Polish 12th Infantry Division stationed in Tarnopol (modern Ternopil, Ukraine).
 At that post he served until August 1925.
 Then he commanded the Bydgoszcz-based Polish 15th Infantry Division (until March 1927) and the Stanisławów-based Polish 11th Infantry Division.
 Between 1929 and 1930 he received military training at the Ecole Superieure de Guerre in Paris and the Higher War School in Warsaw, and then returned to his previous post in the 11th Division.

-During the invasion of Poland of 1939, Kazimierz Orlik-Łukoski's unit became the core of the newly formed Jasło Operational Group within the Karpaty Army.
+During the invasion of Poland of 1939, Kazimierz Łukoski's unit became the core of the newly formed Jasło Operational Group within the Karpaty Army.
 Captured by the Soviets, he was interned in the NKVD (the Soviet secret police) concentration camp in Starobielsk and then murdered in Kharkov in the spring of 1940, during the Katyn massacre, aged forty-nine.